Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

 \subsection{Background oscillations and behaviorally relevant sampling tasks}

 As in networks of current-based neurons, we expect that background oscillations structure computations into distinct phases when using conductance-based networks, which we investigate next.
-In contrast to the current-based sampling experiments, we do not restrict ourselves to the precise conditions required for unbiased sampling, and instead consider the more general case of arbitrary parameters.
+In contrast to the current-based sampling experiments, we do not restrict ourselves to the precise conditions required for unbiased sampling and instead consider the more general case of arbitrary parameters.

 The link between activity levels and sampling temperature described previously suggests that brain networks alternate between sampling at high temperatures, allowing rapid traversing of the state space for good mixing, and sampling at low temperatures, promoting convergence to states of high probability.
-We investigated this effect using a stimulus disambiguation task, in which a network was required to find coherent interpretations for conflicting inputs across three different sensory modalities (\cref{fig:coba_task}a).
+We investigated this effect using a stimulus disambiguation task, in which a network was required to find coherent interpretations for conflicting inputs across three different sensory modalities (auditory, visual, and somatosensory, \cref{fig:coba_task}a).
 Each sensory modality (vertical columns in \cref{fig:coba_task}a) was represented by a group of three neuronal assemblies, with each of these assemblies encoding one of three possible interpretations of the input.
-To represent mutually exclusive interpretations, the assemblies representing each sensory modality (boxes in \cref{fig:coba_task}a) had inhibitory lateral connections, instantiating a winner-take-all (WTA) network.
+To represent mutually exclusive interpretations, the assemblies representing each sensory modality (boxes in \cref{fig:coba_task}a) had lateral inhibitory connections, instantiating a winner-take-all (WTA) network.
 Assemblies representing the same interpretation across different sensory modalities were set up as mutually and recurrently excitatory (solid lines in \cref{fig:coba_task}a).
 Thus, when such a triplet of assemblies across sensory modalities was active, the network encoded a coherent interpretation of the input.
-As one assembly encoding each interpretations received a small bias input (\cref{fig:coba_task}a), none of the three competing interpretations of the input was favored, leading to sensory ambiguity.
+We injected a small bias current into neurons in three assemblies: the assembly encoding interpretation \#1 for the auditory modality, the assembly for interpretation \#2 for the visual modality, and the assembly for interpretation \#3 for the somatosensory modality.
+As these bias currents were identical, none of the three competing interpretations was favored, thus leading to sensory ambiguity.
 To correctly represent such an ambiguous situation, the network is expected to sample all three interpretations.